 Although the gardens at Norbulingka are quite beautiful, and worthy of their own piece, I ended up shooting just the main temple as I was short on time.

 Becoming Buddha, in one sense, is simply waking up to who we really are—knowing thyself in the ultimate sense.
 But what does this mean and how can we, as ordinary people, relate to this potential as our own?

-One way to bring this potential into a practical everyday sense is to empower yourself with a confidence born of empirical insight.
+One way to bring this potential into a practical everyday sense is to empower yourself with confidence born of empirical insight.
 That is, check it out for yourself.

 To answer the more technical “what is” question first:

 Buddha potential can be broken into two types: (1) Natural potential, and (2) developed potential.
 Natural potential in simple terms is the quality of the mind that allows change.

-Examples of developed potential are functional, positive, and constructive minds such as compassion, confidence, friendliness, wisdom, courage etc. Together these two aspects of potential allow contemplatives to proceed along the path to enlightenment by developing compassion and so on.
+Examples of developed potential are functional, positive, and constructive minds such as compassion, confidence, friendliness, wisdom, courage, etc. Together these two aspects of potential allow contemplatives to proceed along the path to enlightenment by developing compassion and so on.

-An enlightened being is therefore someone who has completed the development of these minds, which as stated is only possible because the mind has an natural and innate quality that allows this development to occur.
+An enlightened being is therefore someone who has completed the development of these minds, which as stated is only possible because the mind has a natural and innate quality that allows this development to occur.

-In practical terms I personally draw comfort knowing that if I put these words into action change will happen.
-But it is action that is really the trick here.
+In practical terms, I personally draw comfort knowing that if I put these words into action change will happen.
+But it is an action that is really the trick here.

 For many people, however, the feeling they are incapable of change, of success, or developing genuine happiness is like a mantra…”I can’t…I can’t…I can’t.”
-Sometimes this attitude manifest strongly in thoughts such as, “I can’t meditate” “I can’t develop genuine compassion for myself let alone for others!”
+Sometimes this attitude manifests strongly in thoughts such as, “I can’t meditate” “I can’t develop genuine compassion for myself let alone for others!”
 Say it enough and it will be so.

 While at other times this self-defeating attitude manifests subtly (and in such a manner as to be hardly noticeable) whereby one simply assumes that the human condition is the normal working order of things.

-The take-away therefore is that you do not have to look outside of yourself to find genuine flourishing.
+The takeaway therefore is that you do not have to look outside of yourself to find genuine flourishing.
 For you have everything you need right here.
 All you need to do is begin the process.